AndiSwiss/fhnw-ios-emojiart/README.md

 Run tests with [Fastlane](https://fastlane.tools/):

-- There are three test lanes as described in the Fastlane [README.md](fastlane/README.md) and as shown here (excerpt from Fastfile):
+- There are two test lanes as described in the Fastlane [README.md](fastlane/README.md) and as shown here (excerpt from Fastfile):

   ```bash
   lane :tests do